 I don’t think any performer has gained as much out of a lose as Austin gained from losing to Hart the way he did at WrestleMania 13.
 It might have been the perfect ending to what I would consider one of the greatest wrestling matches ever.

 The next year at WrestleMania XIV Bret Hart would be gone from the WWE after the infamous Montreal Screw Job at Survivor Series later that year and Steve Austin would win his first WWE Championship and give a broken Shawn Michaels his final match for nearly five years.

 “Stone Cold” would spend those next five years leading the WWE into a Renaissance of creativity and profitability.
 All of that may well not had happened had it not been for the perfectly executed babyface turn at WrestleMania 13 courtesy of “The Hitman.”

-This was Bret Hart and Steve Austin's Ninth Symphony and Hart's last dance on the legendary stage of WrestleMania during his prime.
+This was Bret Hart and Steve Austin’s Ninth Symphony and truly was Hart’s last dance on the legendary stage of WrestleMania during his prime.

 Hart’s fundamental active WWE career would end several months after this.